letStayFoolish/stick-to-it-next/notes.md

 ## Notes on 20.02.2025

-[] Add shopping list items in URL so we can implement SHARE LIST

 [x] Add Notes (where to store them)

 [x] Likes, Add to cart optimistic

+## Notes on 26.02.2025

+[] Store state "isChecked" on db

+[] Add shopping list items in URL so we can implement SHARE LIST